Two Crossings of the Katy Railway

 depots, except the Cotton Belt, which built a combination depot.

-Hillsboro did not have a Union Depot, and because the railroads had
+Hillsboro did not have a Union Depot.
+Since the railroads had

 parallel main tracks and sidings through town, walking between passenger